locple/LCDI2C_Multilingual/README.md

   *For convenience, you can buy LCD with an I2C adapter soldered instead doing it yourself.*
 - **I2C adapter** using PCF8574 chip having 1x16-pin or 2x8-pin interface to LCD.

-  *Refer to table below (for Surenoo LCD series) to find the right I2C adapter:*
+  *Refer to table below to find the I2C adapter having right pin type for the LCD:*

 |   LCD  | 0801 | 0802 | 1601 | 1602 | 1604 | 2002 | 2004 | 2402 | 4002 | 4004 |
 |:------:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|